 School Games

-The information on this page is for School Games Organisers, Active Partnerships, schools and teachers starting to play Ultimate and working towards introducing competition (both intra and inter school).
+The information on this page is helpful for School Games Organisers, Active Partnerships, schools and teachers starting to play Ultimate and working towards introducing local competition (intra / inter school or similar).

 In the document linked below you can find all the information you need to run a School Games event including simple rules, adaptations and a simple spirit scoring matrix: